Polymer/polymer/PRIMER.md

 A behavior is simply an object that looks very similar to a typical Polymer prototype.
 It may define lifecycle callbacks, `properties`, `hostAttributes`, or other features described later in this document like `observers` and `listeners`.
 To add a behavior to a Polymer element definition, include it in a `behaviors` array on the prototype.

-Lifecycle callbacks will be called on the base prototype first, then for each behavior in the order given in the `behaviors` array.
-Additionally, any non-lifecycle functions on the behavior object are mixed into the base prototype (and will overwrite the function on the prototype, if they exist); these may be useful for adding API or implementing observer or event listener callbacks defined by the behavior, for example.
+Lifecycle callbacks will be called for each behavior in the order given in the `behaviors` array first, followed by the callback on the base prototype.
+Additionally, any non-lifecycle functions on the behavior object are mixed into the base prototype unless a function of the same name already exists; these may be useful for adding API or default observer or event listener callbacks defined by the behavior, for example, while allowing the base prototype to provide a more specific implementation of the behavior API when necessary.

 Example: `highlight-behavior.html`